viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 ## The vision service

-Now that you have deployed an ML model to your smart machine using the ML model service, you are ready to configure your camera to detect the objects you've tagged by using the _vision service_.
+Now that you have deployed an ML model to your smart machine using the ML model service, you are ready to configure a _vision service_ which can detect the objects you've tagged in images from in a camera feed.

-The [vision](/services/vision/) service enables a camera to, among other things, make use of deployed ML models to intelligently identify objects in in a camera feed.
+To create a camera that identifies the objects you've tagged and shows the identifications in its camera feed, first add the vision service, then add a transform camera.

-To enable your smart machine's camera to identify the objects you've tagged, first add the vision service, then add a transform camera to be able to see the tagged objects on the **Control** tab.
+You can then see the tagged objects on the **Control** tab.

 ### Add the vision service